Bordeaux, Gironde tourism & sightseeing

 Visit Bordeaux (Aquitaine, France)Photo Gallery

 Bordeaux is near the Atlantic coast in the Gironde department of Aquitaine.
-Bordeaux is a wonderful city full of beautiful and historic buildings.
-This has recently been acknowledged by UNESCO who have classified 1810 hectares of the city of Bordeaux as a UNESCO World Heritage Site.
-It is the largest urban area to be given this classification.
+UNESCO have classified 1810 hectares of the city centre as a World Heritage Site, the largest urban area to be given this classification.
 The town has also received the French 'secteur sauvegardé' protection (see Historic French towns) and is listed as one of the French Towns of Art and History.

 Wander around Bordeaux and you can enjoy large open boulevards, narrow paved medieval streets, large squares surrounded by cafés and restaurants, and lots of very impressive individual sites.
-The riverside has recently been done up by architect Dominique Perrault and is now a key part of Bordeaux’s attraction.
+The riverside has been done up by architect Dominique Perrault and is now a key part of Bordeaux’s attraction.

-Start off by visiting the tourist office, the main one is near the Grand Theatre on the Place de la Comedie and pick up a copy of the ‘carte touristique’ which outlines a walk including the main sights and streets.
+Start off by visiting the Bordeaux tourist office, the main one is near the Grand Theatre on the Place de la Comedie and pick up a copy of the ‘carte touristique’ which outlines a walk including the main sights and streets.

 Bordeaux’s Gallo Roman past can be seen in the layout of some of Bordeaux’s streets for example the long, straight Rue St Catherine (now a 1.1km long pedestrianised shopping street).
 The Palais Gallien is the only visible remain of this period of history and is a 2nd century amphitheatre located fairly close to the botanic gardens.